 - Particulates.
 Particulates are tiny particles—liquid or solid—present in combustion gases.
 Cars, power plants, wood stoves, and more burn off particulates.
 These lower the air quality in the home.

 - PSI.
 PSI is the pound per square inch and measures pressure per inch.

 - Zoning.
 Zoning refers to splitting a space into different areas.
 This allows the homeowner to control the temperature of each zone instead of the entire house.
 Zoning improves comfort and is more energy efficient.

 Learn These Heating Terms with Help from Jarboe’s

 These heating terms are all important for homeowners to learn.
 This knowledge ensures homeowners understand how their heating system works, how they are able to improve efficiency, and how better identify problems.

-Jarboe’s Plumbing, Heating, & Cooling in Louisville, Kentucky wants homeowners to feel in control of their heating system.
+Jarboe’s Plumbing, Heating, & Cooling wants homeowners to feel in control of their Louisville heating system.
 With these definitions, homeowners are better able to care for their system.
 If problems do occur, give us a call.
 We want you to receive the best heating around.